clach04/x10_rest/README.md

   * All units (not just LAMPS) in house C can be switched OFF via all switches.

 NOTE CM17A Firecracker devices are controllers only, state can not be read so x10_rest emulates this as best it can.
 State can easily get out of sync with reality and so two presses may be required via HA.

+See `gen_sample_config.py` for a quick way to generate config suitable for copy/paste and then editing.